ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

 7. Before running the model in MATLAB, field of view (FOV) value of the device used for photography and resolution of the photos should be updated in tex_alternate.m file.

+8. The following command should be run in order to crop the area that tried to be scanned in the input image. tex_build_data('/data/painting/')
+     This command will open a new window that allows cropping the image.
+The mouse click places the upper left corner of the crop region, and using + - keys allows the region to be resized.
+When the cropping is completed press enter.

+9. The final step is to run the SOLVE_ALL file, and waiting for the output!

 ## Rendering

 1. Create a new project with Unity using High Definition RP 7.3.1 version template